MaciejPyra/MaciejPyra/README.md

 :email: Feel free to contact me in English :uk: , German :de: or Polish :poland:.
 I am always here... or find me on [LinkedIn](https://www.linkedin.com/in/maciej-pyra/).

+:rocket: Last but not least -> recently I'm into Natural Language Processing.
+If you are looking for collaborators to project concerning syntax and semantic analysis, do not hesitate to get in touch with me!

 <p align="center">Data Scientist | Python Developer</p>